andrinbuerli/rl-continuous-control/README.md

 ### Introduction

-In this project, an agent is trained to interact in two different environments whereas the action space continuous is both of them.
+In this project, an agent is trained to interact in two different environments whereas the action space is continuous in both of them.

 #### Reacher